fulfilment 20 February 2026

 A fulfilment centre’s location affects both shipping costs and delivery times.
 Consider:

 • Proximity to your customers: If most customers are in London and the South East, a warehouse in the Midlands or South East makes sense.
+Fulfilment centres in the West Midlands sit within one day’s road delivery of 90% of the UK population.

 • Transport links: Good access to motorways and carrier hubs speeds up dispatch.
+Farfill in Coventry and Diamond Logistics Birmingham both use their central Midlands location to offer next-day coverage across England and Wales.

 • Multiple locations: Larger businesses may benefit from distributed fulfilment across multiple warehouses.
+ShipBob operates a UK facility in Birmingham alongside global locations for international sellers.

 3. Technology and integrations